Spice Route, Swartland Pinotage

 Tasting Notes & Technical Details

-This Pinotage has an intense ruby red colour with rich blackcurrant and cherry aromas.
-On the palate, there are intense dark fruit flavours complemented by bright acidity and subtle spice.
+This Pinotage has an intense ruby red colour in the glass.
+On the nose are lifted aromas of blackcurrant and ripe cherry fruit, with subtle notes of dark spices, cedar and a trace of smoky oak.
+On the palate, there are intense dark fruit flavours complemented by bright acidity and framed by velvety tannins.

 Alcohol (ABV)